Updated February 1, 2023.

 Get creative!
-One of the best things I ever did for myself was to take a few days for a self-led creative retreat.
-Choose a location that motivates you, an activity that makes you come alive (for me, it was running the monuments in D.C. at sunrise!), and an accommodation that inspires you!
-Bring that book you want to finish writing, those scrapbooking materials you want to put together, or your camera so you can work on your photography!
+One of the best things I ever did for myself was to take a few days for a self-led Creative Retreat at a fancy hotel in D.C.
+Choose a location that motivates you, an activity that makes you come alive (for me, it was running the monuments at sunrise), and an accommodation that inspires you.

 Read on: Why You Need a Creative Retreat

 The ultimate “me time” experience is one that makes you feel your absolute best, your most beautiful, your most relaxed, and your very happiest.
-For some, that’s being out in nature, for others, that’s reading in bed all day, and still for others, that’s a series of spa treatments or a lot of yoga!
-There are countless places to do both of these things all over the world, so choose a yoga retreat in an exotic location or book yourself a luxury hotel and save up for some refined spa treatments!
+For some, that’s being out in nature.
+For others, that’s reading in bed all day.
+And still for others, that’s a series of spa treatments or a lot of yoga!
+There are countless places to do all of these things, all over the world, so choose a retreat in an exotic location or book yourself a luxury hotel with a great spa, and sign up for some refined spa treatments!

 Love this post?
 Pin it for later!